 - A dedicated CKFREEZE data set.
 This data set must pertain to the z/OS image where zSecure Alert is running, and so it cannot be shared with zSecure Alert on other z/OS images.
 Because of serialization issues, the data set cannot be shared with zSecure Admin or zSecure Audit.
 The C2PCOLL address space periodically refreshes the contents of this CKFREEZE data set. - Data sets with intermediate data for the C2POLICE address space.
 In the JCL, these data sets are identified as SYSPRST1, SYSPRRPT, SYSPRCKF, C2P10UT, and C2PEMFRB.
 The C2POLICE address space allocates them as shared so that you can view them for diagnostic purposes, but they must not be otherwise shared.
-By default, these data sets contain the system id in their names. - If you are upgrading from 1.10 or earlier, rerun the ALLOC jobstep from job C2PZAIN1 and comment out all DD-statements except SYSPRCKF and C2PEMFRB. - The Alert configuration data set.
+By default, these data sets contain the system id in their names. - The Alert configuration data set.
 This is the data set that you previously specified in the zSecure configuration.
 It is written into from the ISPF interface when option SE.A "Configure zSecure Alert" is used to customize zSecure Alert.
 The data set must be a PDS/E to prevent space abend.
 A PDS/E can be shared between system images.
 If the data set is shared between system images, then a different configuration can be used for different images, but they can also be the same.